tani/docs/src/profile.md

 I have an experience to teach the formal language theories and undergraduate level mathematics.

-- Teaching assistant for “Formal Language and automata” (April.
+- Teaching assistant for “Formal Language and Automata” (April.
 2019 – June.
 2019)
 - Teaching assistant for “Mathematics for Information Scientist” (June 2019 – August 2019)
-- Teaching assistant for “Formal Language and automata” (April.
+- Teaching assistant for “Formal Language and Automata” (April.
 2020 – June.
 2020)
 - Teaching assistant for “Mathematics for Information Scientist” (June 2020 – August 2020)
-- Teaching assistant for “Formal Language and automata” (April.
+- Teaching assistant for “Formal Language and Automata” (April.
 2021 – June.
 2021)
 - Teaching assistant for “Algebra for Computer Scientist” (June 2021 – August 2021)

 ### Social Contribution Activities